solana-labs/solana/book/src/cluster/stake-delegation-and-rewards.md

 * `account[3]` - R - sysvar::rewards account from the Bank that carries point value.
 * `account[4]` - R - sysvar::stake\_history account from the Bank that carries stake warmup/cooldown history

 Reward is paid out for the difference between `VoteState::credits` to `StakeState::Stake::credits_observed`, multiplied by `sysvar::rewards::Rewards::validator_point_value`. `StakeState::Stake::credits_observed` is updated to`VoteState::credits`.
-The commission is deposited into the Vote account token balance, and the reward is deposited to the Stake account token balance.
+The commission is deposited into the Vote account token balance, and the reward is deposited to the Stake account token balance and the stake account's `stake` is increased by the same amount (re-invested).

 ```text
 let credits_to_claim = vote_state.credits - stake_state.credits_observed;